 There are options to change the period of data you view at the top of the page, meaning you can look at trending graphs from today, yesterday, the last seven days, or the last 28 days.
 Once you’ve selected your timeframe, you can export the overview of data in various formats, perfect for sending a quick update to someone or attaching it to a report.

 However, this data isn’t always enough.
 Looking through more specific elements of your Facebook page is crucial when trying to get your social media campaign running efficiently, and that’s where the next tabs come in.

 Page likes are the number of people who support your page, are interested in what you’ve got to offer, and want to see what you’re posting.

 The number of likes a page has very much contributes to how people measure a brand or business’s authenticity, i.e., the more likes, the more reputable it must be, right?

 While it’s very much viewed as an image-boosting factor, increasing your page likes is also a great benefit - your content will reach more people.
 Therefore, you should track your page likes over time, intending to see that number grow.
 If your page likes aren’t increasing, you should look at revising your content strategy, both paid and organic.

 This shows the overall trend of your page’s likes, measuring the number of new likes minus the number of unlikes.
 If you’ve been running Facebook promotions or ads, you’ll also be able to see the number of paid likes gained from this here.

 Why track Net Likes?

 When simply tracking your overall page likes, you might not see any changes day-to-day.
-However, when looking at your net likes you may find that you are bringing in new fans but also losing as many as you’re gaining, which is halting your page growth.
-While some unlikes are due to Facebook deleting unused accounts, it’s good to get an idea of your Facebook page unlike stats as it could become a cause for concern if people aren’t sticking around for your content.
+However, when looking at your net likes, you may find that you are bringing in new fans but also losing as many as you’re gaining, halting your page growth.
+While some unlikes are due to Facebook deleting unused accounts, it’s good to get an idea of your page, unlike stats, as it could become a cause for concern if people aren’t sticking around for your content.

 Where your page likes happened